vitthaldevops/SnehaSample1/README.md

 # SnehaSample1
-this is my first jenkins job
+this is my first jenkins job..